Your area Not set — showing everywhere

 Individual posts for different angles.
 Pick the one that fits your audience.

-At the 5/18 Town Council meeting, the Council passed a new PUD zoning ordinance with a narrow 3-2 vote.
-Despite resident concerns over town character and traffic, the vote split the board, with two members questioning the... https://meetingwatch.org/nh/londonderry/town-council/2026-05-18/ #MeetingWatch #LondonderryNH
+At the 5/18 Town Council meeting, the Council passed a new PUD zoning ordinance by a narrow 3-2 vote.
+Despite concerns about traffic, water supply, and town character, the new 'guardrails' remain controversial and face... https://meetingwatch.org/nh/londonderry/town-council/2026-05-18/ #MeetingWatch #LondonderryNH

 X thread